What is a viscous fluid?

 Recent industry reports echo the sentiment that precision in measuring high and low viscosity liquids is paramount in oil and gas applications.
 Positive displacement flowmeters emerge as the stalwarts in this domain, showcasing unparalleled accuracy.
 According to a survey conducted by the manufacturer, positive displacement flowmeters have demonstrated a remarkable accuracy rate of better than 2% in measuring both high and low viscosity fluids, outshining alternative technologies.

-VFF – Versatility Beyond Viscosity:
+Rotary Piston – Versatility Beyond Viscosity:

 Partnering with Oil Majors for Efficiency: